Arizona Community Property Laws

 The determination of whether an asset is community property and, therefore, subject to a fair division between the spouses or whether the asset is the separate property of one spouse requires a careful case by case analysis.
 Once that determination is made, the focus turns to establishing the appropriate valuation date and the most advantageous valuation approach to ensure the fairest division of community property.

-Visit our AZ Community Property FAQs page for more detailed information on Arizona Community Property and Arizona laws related to it.
+Visit our AZ Community Property FAQs page for more detailed information on Arizona Community Property laws.